USE OF THE WORD ‘CHRISTIAN’ REQUIRES DEFINITION

 ‘Cultural’ refers to the meaning given by society.
 It focuses on what church members do, or at least what they should do.
 It emphasizes clean living, honesty, generosity and good works.
 ‘Biblical’ refers to the meaning given by the Bible.
 It focuses on who we are, not on what we do.
 It emphasizes the problem of sin, our own inadequacy to overcome it, and why we need God (Jesus Christ) to save us from our predicament.

-Cultural Christianity and biblical Christianity are quite different from each other, as shown on the diagram at left and chart below.
+Cultural Christianity and biblical Christianity are quite different from each other, as shown on the following diagram and chart.

 STATISTICS OVERSTATE THE NUMBER OF REAL CHRISTIANS